Frequently Asked Maine Estate Planning Questions

 Everyone is different!
 As such, a “download form” is pretty vanilla.
 It cannot anticipate all of the details of any individual’s or couple’s family dynamic, desires and goals.
 It is not recommended, particularly with such an important document.

-Should I transfer my home into my children’s name or just use a Will?
+Must I transfer my home into my children’s name or just use a Will?

 Putting your home or any other asset in your child’s name, especially more than one child, exposes that property to the child’s creditors and predators.
 You could find yourself defending against your child’s creditors.
 We usually recommend against this, as it can create many different problems.
 Go to #3, above.